cfpb/design-system/docs/pages/selects.md

     variation_group_name: Types
 guidelines: ""
 eyebrow: Components
-title: Selects
-description: Selects allow users to make a single selection or multiple selections from a finite list of options.
-They are not always the best choice from a usability perspective; see the use cases section below for more details.
 use_cases: >-
   While selects are easy to implement, they aren’t always the best choice from a usability perspective.